-These tips include recommendations for matching the appropriate tools for different stages of group projects, and techniques for helping to ensure that students stay on schedule.
+These tips include recommendations for matching tools to different stages of group projects, and recommendations for techniques to help ensure that students stay on schedule.

-Another good resource on Collaborative Group Work is at the University of Guelph website called “Learning Commons Fastfacts.” <www.learningcommons.uoguelph.ca/ByTopic/Learning/GroupWork/Fastfacts-GroupWork.html>.Again, this is a resource that students might find helpful.
+A good resource on Group Work and Presentation Skills is at the University of Guelph library website <https://www.lib.uoguelph.ca/get-assistance/studying/group-work-presentations>.
+This is a useful resource for students.

 Here is a sampling of some of the questions and answers.

 - How can we work together without wasting time?